KiraCore/testnet/README.md

 ### Hard Forks & Soft Forks

-All hard and soft forks can be detected via KIRA Manager CLI command `showNextPlan` or by querying `/api/kira/upgrade/next_plan` INTERX endpoint, which contain detailed information in regards to time and upcoming software releases.
-If the `instate_upgrade` is set to `false` a hard fork is expected and genesis file changes are necessary after halt of the chain.
+All hard and soft forks can be detected via KIRA Manager CLI command `showNextPlan` or by querying `/api/kira/upgrade/next_plan` INTERX endpoint, which contains detailed information in regards to time and upcoming software releases.
+If the `instate_upgrade` property is set to `false` a hard fork is expected and genesis file changes are necessary after halt of the chain.
+If the network is halted due to ongoing hard fork, then validators who do NOT use KIRA Manager should export genesis with the `sekaid export` command and then convert the exported genesis into a new genesis using `sekaid new-genesis-from-exported` command.
+More details in regards to the Hard & Soft forks can be found in the [Infrastructure Overview 2.0](https://blog.kira.network/kira-infrastructure-overview-2-0-b3bf94ba647) article.

 ## Networks, Checksums & References